Barby’s Karaoke, Barby Asante and Stockwell Good Neighbours

 Barby’s Karaoke is a participatory project exploring the intrinsic relationship between music and memory, developed by Barby Asante in collaboration with Stockwell Good Neighbours.

-Led by Asante, the collaborative artwork and performance focuses on the experience of a group of older Caribbean people who moved to London in the 1940s and 1950s.
+Led by Asante, the collaborative artwork and performance focuses on the experience of a group of Caribbean elders who moved to London in the 1940s and 1950s.
 The work features photography and karaoke videos alongside archival documentary film from the acclaimed South London filmmakers ‘Chocolate Films’, much of which is previously unseen.

-Challenging traditional karaoke DVDs, the rich collection of Caribbean songs on Barby’s Karaoke has a greater relevance to Black British homes, and help reflect the post-war influence of Black musical heritage on UK popular culture.
+Challenging traditional karaoke DVDs, the rich collection of Caribbean songs on Barby’s Karaoke has a greater relevance to Black British homes and helps reflect the post-war influence of Black musical heritage on UK popular culture.
 It is a living and celebratory piece that encourages you to join in by singing along with the karaoke and sharing songs and memories with your friends and family at your own karaoke evening.

 Asante collaborated with Stockwell Good Neighbours, an African and Caribbean elders social club which was founded in 1978.
 Over the period of a year, Asante visited the group, talking, going on trips, leading singing workshops, playing music, bingo and playlists to stimulate musical memories.